 There Is a Vibrant Nightlife Scene in Capitol Hill

 Living in Capitol Hill means you get to have access to some of the most colorful nightclubs in the region.
 Capitol Cider hosts live music, readings, and art discussions.
-And if you feel like dancing, you can check out Wildrose, Queer Bar, or Neighbours Nightclub.
+When you are done unpacking after the move and if you feel like dancing, you can check out Wildrose, Queer Bar, or Neighbours Nightclub.
 If you have a competitive streak, check out Bavarian-styled Rhein Haus that hosts game nights.
 Also, there are places you can go to if you’re in the mood for some bowling and karaoke singing.

 Living in Coffee Lover’s Paradise